Kristin (TV series)

-Kristin is an American sitcom television series created by John Markus, starring Kristin Chenoweth.
-The series premiered on June 5, 2001 on NBC.
-The show was canceled on July 10, 2001, after six episodes had been screened (out of thirteen produced).
+Kristin is an American television sitcom created by John Markus, starring Kristin Chenoweth.
+The series premiered on NBC on June 5, 2001.
+It was canceled on July 10, 2001, after six episodes had been screened (out of thirteen produced).

 Plot

 Kristin Yancey (Kristin Chenoweth), a perky Oklahoma woman, takes a job as a secretary in New York City while she looks for work in show business.
 What she does not know is that her boss Tommy Ballantine (Jon Tenney), hired her sight unseen from a local Baptist Church congregation in hopes of repairing his public image, which had been damaged by nearly nonstop sexual imbroglios.